synaptics-astra/doc/linux/index.rst

 .. note::

     Installing the Windows driver requires an account with administative privileges.
 Please contact your System Administrator if you do not have sufficient privileges.
+Or update using U-Boot :ref:`update_with_uboot`

 .. figure:: media/install_driver_win.png